TOAST-DOCS/EasyMaker/zh/console-guide.md

 - **Hyperparameters** : You can check the hyperparameter values set for training on **the hyperparameter** tab of the detailed screen displayed when selecting training.

+- **Monitoring**: When you select the endpoint stage, you can see a list of monitored instances and basic metrics charts in the **Monitoring** tab of the detailed screen that appears.
+    - The **Monitoring** tab is disabled while an endpoint stage is being created.

 ### Copy Training
 Create a new training with the same settings as an existing training.